 Leading scientists like Jeanne Ross from MIT, Helmut Krcmar, Professor at TUM (Technical University Munich) and Arthur Langer from Columbia University support CIOmove.
 Their Swiss colleagues Reinhard Jung from University of St.Gallen and Christian Deckers from ETH Zurich have been part of the presenting team as well.
 2017 scientific support came from Pascual Berrone, Professor at IESE, one of the worldwide leading business schools.

 The world´s biggest CIO-networks contribute: “CIO Executive Council” in Boston, the “China CIO Association” in Shanghai, “Euro-CIO” in Brussels or “CIO after 6pm” in Sao Paulo are sending delegates to CIOmove.
 See the whole list of supporting networks on PARTNERS.

 CIOmove was an idea of Helmut Krcmar, Professor at TUM – Technical University Munich.
 Helmut is also one of the founders of Germany´s “CIOcircle” that started 2002 and became the biggest CIO network in Central Europe.

 Cost for CIOs:

-CIOmove is usually a 4-day-trip that will cost approx. 2000 Euro plus VAT for a single or 3000 Euro plus VAT for a couple, depending on the costs of hotels and venues in the hosting country.
+CIOmove is a 4-day-trip that will cost 2,800 Euro plus VAT for a single or 3,500 Euro plus VAT for a couple.
+The costs for children staying in their parents’ room is 700 Euro plus VAT.

 The following services are included: